-In order to claim tax deductions you first have to forgo the standard one, which is $6,350 for single filers and $12,700 for married filers.
-Also, know that in 2018, standard deductions will be almost twice what they are for 2017!
+In order to claim tax deductions you first have to forgo the standard one.
+That is $6,350 for single filers and $12,700 for married filers.
+Also, know that in 2018, standard tax deductions will be almost twice what they are for 2017!
 It’s important that next year you only claim deductions if they exceed the standard one, which may be much larger than your individual deductions.

 Homeowners can deduct the interest paid on a mortgage from their federal income taxes.
-For 2017, you can claim up to $1 million deduction on mortgage interest.
+For 2017, you can claim up to $1 million in deductions on mortgage interest.
 You can also deduct Mortgage Points.
 A mortgage point refers to one percent of your loan’s value.
-For a $300,000 loan, you get $3,000 a point, and two points would be $6,000.
+For a $300,000 loan, you get $3,000 a point.
+Two points would be $6,000.